-- Senior Research Fellow, Social, Economic and Geographical Sciences, James Hutton Institute, Aberdeen, Scotland, UK
+- PhD, Senior Research Fellow, Social, Economic and Geographical Sciences, James Hutton Institute, Aberdeen, Scotland, UK

 Dr. Katherine Irvine is a Senior Researcher in Environment, Wellbeing and Behaviour with a passion for understanding human–nature relationships.
 Drawing on training in natural and social sciences alongside international work in environmental education, she works within inter- and transdisciplinary settings to build bridges between issues of human health/ well-being, environmental quality and sustainable behaviour.
 Research considers the effectiveness of nature-based health interventions, spiritual well-being and the co-creation of knowledge for transitions and transformation toward a better world.